 Doctors working in remote locations often deliver emergency services from temporary structures – these need to be flexible yet robust, easy to transport and build, and able to adapt to different climates.

 Independent humanitarian charity Doctors of the World were frustrated with the available options, usually tents or shipping containers.
 They worked with architects Rogers Stirk Harbour + Partners, and engineers BuroHappold and ChapmanBDSP to produce the Global Clinic, designed to provide effective, adaptable healthcare in emergency situations and remote locations.

-When the Living with Buildings exhibition closes, Doctors of the World will deploy the clinic in a location where their care is needed.
+Doctors of the World are currently fundraising to deploy the clinic in a location where their care is needed.